Plombo/vcromclaim/README.md

   * Shadow of the Ninja (NES) - 2 bytes are different, causing the intro to glitch and freeze in accurate emulators.
   * Content changes:
-    * "Ogra Battle 64": "JIHAD" was renamed "LASER" for obvious reasons
+    * Ogre Battle 64: "JIHAD" was renamed "LASER" for obvious reasons
 * TURBOGRAFX CD: CD audio is extracted in the wrong speed, because the quality is higher than required (48 kHz instead of 44.1kHz).
 Music in all games will play too slow in Mednafen, and a few games (like Super Air Zonk) are completely broken.